Covid-19 hospital cases continue to rise

+In the past day, two patients were admitted to ICU, with two discharged.

-There were 81 new hospital cases since yesterday.
-However, there were 53 discharges from hospital in the past 24 hours.
+There were 68 new confirmed hospital cases in the past 24 hours, with 18 discharges in that time.

+The numbers are 3.8%% higher than last Monday, and 19.8% higher than two weeks ago

+Figures had dropped to just 43 in hospital with Covid-19 on one day in July, but the past two months have seen figures creep up again.

 Subscribe or register today to discover more from DonegalLive.ie